Manar

 The locality is surrounded by grazing and farming properties set among the wide open landscapes of the Southern Tablelands, with Braidwood serving as the main local service hub for shopping, schools, and essential services.
 Braidwood is a heritage-listed town known for its well-preserved colonial streetscape, galleries, and boutique eateries, and has become increasingly popular as a lifestyle destination for those relocating from Canberra and Sydney.
 The Australian Capital Territory border is approximately 80 kilometres to the west, making Manar accessible to Canberra's full range of city services within about an hour's drive.

-Manar falls under postcode 2622 and is governed by the local council Council (LGA).
-For state elections, residents vote in the South Coast electorate.
+Manar falls under postcode 2622 and is governed by the Queanbeyan-Palerang Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hume, while state elections fall under the South Coast electorate.

 Postcode